-Some systems, such as Hong Kong and Bangkok, allow outbound passengers to check-in their baggage at the downtown railway stations, which provides for a more comfortable train journey.
+Some systems, such as Hong Kong's and Bangkok's, allow outbound passengers to check in their baggage at the downtown railway stations, which provides for a more comfortable train journey.
 The bags are transported to the airport in a separate baggage car at the end of the trains and automatically transferred to the baggage handling system at the airport terminal.

-Rail operators and airlines are now working closely together to develop ways of connecting air and rail journeys not just into cities, but beyond that into the national rail networks.
+Rail operators and airlines are now working closely together to develop ways of connecting air and rail journeys, not only into cities but also beyond that, into the national rail networks.

 Passengers may soon be able to book air and train tickets, at the same time, with potential savings, and methods of checking through luggage and dedicated train compartments for airline passengers are being considered.